MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_DEMO.md

             _animals.Add(new Animal() { Id = 3, Name = "Shark", Family = "Fish", Facts = "Sharks live in the ocean, and average shark has 40-45 teeth" });
        }
 ```
-19. Ensure that the cursor is at the end of the **AnimalsController** constructor code block, press Enter twice, and then type the following code:
+19. Ensure that the cursor is at the end of the **AnimalsController** constructor code block, press Enter twice, type the following code, and then press Enter.
   ```cs
        [HttpGet]
        [Produces("application/xml")]